Qcent/NetJoy/README.md

 To get started with customizing Project NetJoy, follow these steps:

 - Download the Repository: Begin by downloading the project repository to your local machine.
 You can do this by clicking on the "Download" button or by cloning the repository using Git.
  Project NetJoy is built using Visual Studio 2019 Community Edition.
-Download Link: Visual Studio 2019 Community Edition -JoySender++ and JoyReceiver++: NetJoy is comprised of two sister applications: JoySender++ and JoyReceiver++.
+Download Link: [Visual Studio 2019 Community Edition](https://visualstudio.microsoft.com/vs/community/)
+- JoySender++ and JoyReceiver++: NetJoy is comprised of two sister applications: JoySender++ and JoyReceiver++.
 Each application has its own separate folder and solution file.
-- Open the Solution Files - Navigate to the JoySender++ / JoyReceiver++ folders and open the corresponding solution file (.sln) in Visual Studio.
+- Open the Solution Files: Navigate to the JoySender++ / JoyReceiver++ folders and open the corresponding solution file (.sln) in Visual Studio.
 - Change the code / rewrite the code.
-- Build the Project - JoySender++: In Visual Studio, build the solution by selecting the appropriate build configuration (JoyReciever++ is Release Only) and clicking on the build button.
+- Build the Projects : In Visual Studio, build the solution by selecting the appropriate build configuration (JoyReciever++ is Release Only) and clicking on the build button.
 This will compile the project and generate the necessary executable files.

 ## Usage
 Both JoySender++ and JoyReceiver++ are console applications that can be run without any command-line parameters in most situations.
 They provide a straightforward and intuitive way to enable remote joystick control and enhance gaming experiences.
 However, for advanced settings and customization, command-line parameters are available.